CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-3--Universes-and-More-Inductive-Types.lagda.md

 # Lecture 1-3: Universes and More Inductive Types

-There is a lingering question that we've left unanswered from Lecture 1-1.
-What is the type of the universe ``Type`` itself?.
-One option that is open to the designer of a type theory is to just declare that ``Type`` is an element of ``Type``; this is the [approach] taken by the [Haskell] programming language.
+There is a lingering question that we've left unanswered since Lecture 1-1.
+What is the type of the universe ``Type`` itself?
+One option open to the designer of a type theory is to declare that ``Type`` is an element of itself; this is the [approach] taken by the [Haskell] programming language.
 This works fine for practical programming but leads to logical contradictions thanks to some "Russell-style" paradoxes.
 (Do some research on [Girard's paradox] if you are curious!)

 [Girard's paradox]: https://en.wikipedia.org/wiki/System_U#Girard's_paradox
 [approach]: https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/poly_kinds.html#overview-of-type-in-type